Special-Niewbie/HandleOS/features.md

   - **Controller/Gamepad**
     - `SELECT+START` = Opens Console2Desk (with a small vibration)
     - `SELECT+LB+RB` = As Default, switch between applications (with a small vibration).
-    - `Configure Switch Buttons` = Customize your own buttons to switch between applications (with a small vibration). *Thanks to Prob for suggestions.*
+    - `Configure Switch Buttons` = Customize your own buttons to switch between applications (with a small vibration).

   > ***NOTE***: `SELECT` button which means *BACK* button on XBOX controller - and the switch function has two methods.
 We learned that *`Lenovo Legion Go`* uses combinations with `SELECT+LB or RB`, which can cause conflicts with switch application buttons.
 Therefore, if you have this problem with default configurations `SELECT+LB+RB` , now you can `Configure Switch Buttons`.